 Window and custom features¶

-When forecasting time series data, it may be useful to consider additional characteristics beyond just the lagged values.
+When forecasting time series data, it may be useful to consider additional characteristics of the time series beyond just the lagged values.
 For example, the moving average of the previous n values may help to capture the trend in the series.
 The window_features

 argument allows the inclusion of additional predictors created with the previous values of the series.